anthochou/alg/README.md

 > docker exec -it airflow-airflow-webserver /bin/bash

 You should be in the Airflow command line now.
-To run the full dag:
+To run the full dag for one given day:

 > airflow dags test shopify_s3_pipeline 2019-04-01

-If you want to execute a specific task:
+If you want to execute a specific task for a given day:

 > airflow tasks test shopify_s3_pipeline download_from_s3 2019-04-01

 If you want to run the pipeline for a specific date range:

 > airflow dags backfill -s 2019-04-01 -e 2019-04-07 shopify_s3_pipeline

 POSTRESQL

 At this stage, there should be data in the Postgres database.

 Connect to the server:

 > docker exec -it  airflow-warehouse psql -U algolia_user algolia_wh

 You can then run: